ronomon/mime/README.md

 * Rejects Base64 data which is clearly truncated (as opposed to just missing padding).

-* Rejects Quoted-Printable data containing illegal characters (anything which is not a valid Quoted-Printable character, e.g. null bytes which could cause security issues).
+* Corrects Quoted-Printable data containing illegal characters (anything which is not a valid Quoted-Printable character, e.g. null bytes which could cause security issues).

 * Rejects illegal character sequences according to the specified `charset`.